 A lesson in reuse

 As part of a land swap deal with a private developer, the Flemish Commission in Brussels (VGC) decided to relocate its cultural centre Den Dam for a period of three years to a nearby office building.
-Den Dam had previously occupied a conglomerate of two residential buildings and two industrial hangars; these were now traded for a stake in a new development that would necessitate the demolition of the existing facilities as well as the rest of the building block.
+Den Dam had previously occupied a conglomerate of two residential buildings and two industrial warehouses; these were then traded for a stake in a new development that would require the demolition of the existing facilities and the rest of the building block.

-Rotor answered to a public tender that asked for a design consultant.
-The design challenge for the temporary venue was to make maximal use of materials salvaged from the building slated for demolition.
+Rotor answered to a public tender asking for a design consultant.
+The design challenge of the temporary site was to make maximum use of the materials recovered from the building slated for demolition.
 The commissioner viewed this project as an opportunity to challenge its technical crew: they were to disassemble and reassemble the necessary materials and build the project 'in house'.
-The commissioner hoped this would also help lowering the costs of the operation.
+The commissioner hoped this would also help to lower the costs of the operation.

-When these operations were about to start, we learned to our amazement that for insurance reasons it would not be possible for the commissioner's technical crew to dismantle materials that are not VGC property.
-Moreover, the stage set that had been put aside for the project (including a sectional garage door) had mistakenly been got rid of.
+When these operations were about to start, we learned, to our amazement, that for insurance reasons it would not be possible for the commissioner's technical crew to dismantle materials that are not VGC property.
+Moreover, the stage set that had been put aside for the project (including a sectional garage door) had mistakenly been disposed of.
 We were asked to come up with alternative materials.

 Designed and realised by